jonascamargoo/geolocation/README.md

 ## Usage

-To start the server, we need to compile using `yarn build`, and subsequently, use `yarn start` to initialize the server.
+To start the server, we need to compile using `npm run start` to init the server.
 Additionally, it's also possible to use `yarn dev` for the development environment.